Photo: Wendell Moore (C) celebrates his game-winner with teammates

 CHAPEL HILL – The next time unranked North Carolina faces a Duke team rated in the Top 10, bank on the Tar Heels pulling off an upset.
 If they can make free throws, that is.

-Struggling North Carolina was on the verge of shocking its historic Tobacco Road rival before sub-.50-percent free throw shooting down the stretch cost the Tar Heels a 13-point second-half lead and five-point overtime advantage, ultimately resulting in a 98-96 loss Saturday night at the Dean E. Smith Center.
+Struggling North Carolina was on the verge of shocking its historic Tobacco Road rival, but sub-.50-percent free throw shooting down the stretch cost the Tar Heels a 13-point second-half lead and five-point overtime advantage, ultimately resulting in a 98-96 overtime loss Saturday night at the Dean E. Smith Center.